 Most of the tweets will be people tweeting about their article from whoever guest author.
 You will need to directly reach out to them, via twitter or email.
 I highly recommend using twitter if possible to at least start the conversation, then move into emailing them about it.

-Veryyyy Nice!
+Very Nice!
 Trust flow, and Citation flow chart look natural.
-Ref domains and Ref ips almost match up, backlink anchor text looked natural.
-You of course don’t want a spammy website linking back to us, even if they appear to be legitimate.
-Go ahead and use ahrefs and or magestic, as they are 100% free to search a few domains a day.
+Referring domains and Referring ips almost match up, backlink anchor text looked natural.
+You of course don’t want a heavily spammed website linking back to us, even if they appear to be legitimate.
+Go ahead and use ahrefs and or majestic, as they are 100% free to search a few domains a day.
 Make sure they don’t have any unnatural looking footprints in the reports, and how well design the actual blog itself is.
 If everything looks good, then go ahead and try to make contact with the blog owner.